LeakedIntel/LeakedIntel.github.io/_posts/2011-05-05-a-wonderful-serenity-has-taken-possession-of-my-entire-soul.md

 ## The Technical Breakdown

-Our jailbreak journey began with the usual tools: curiosity, persistence, and the [IRIS ](https://arxiv.org/html/2405.13077v1)  (Iterative Refinement Induced Self-Jailbreak) technique.
-[IRIS](https://arxiv.org/html/2405.13077v1)was designed to incrementally chip away at the model’s defenses by refining adversarial prompts through self-explanation, using the model's own capabilities against itself.
+Our jailbreak journey began with the usual tools: curiosity, persistence, and the [](https://arxiv.org/html/2405.13077v1)[IRIS ](https://arxiv.org/html/2405.13077v1)  (Iterative Refinement Induced Self-Jailbreak) technique.
+[IRIS ](https://arxiv.org/html/2405.13077v1)  [](https://arxiv.org/html/2405.13077v1)was designed to incrementally chip away at the model’s defenses by refining adversarial prompts through self-explanation, using the model's own capabilities against itself.
 Each attempt brought us closer to exposing subtle cracks in OpenAI o1's armor.

 ![placeholder](/assets/img/uploads/image-2-.jpg "Large example image")

 However, despite multiple attempts, the model continued to hold strong against our efforts, repeatedly responding with the expected “I can’t do that.”
-At this point, it became clear that [IRIS](https://arxiv.org/html/2405.13077v1)alone wasn't going to cut it.
-So, we switched tactics and explored a new approach.
+At this point, it became clear that [IRIS ](https://arxiv.org/html/2405.13077v1)  alone wasn't going to cut it.
+So, we switched tactics and explored a new approach.[](https://arxiv.org/html/2405.13077v1)

 That’s when I remembered an old trick I’d used back when ChatGPT first launched—using obscure languages to bypass certain restrictions.
 Armed with this thought, I quickly turned to Google Translate and converted my [IRIS](https://arxiv.org/html/2405.13077v1) prompts into Tajik, hoping that the language barrier would throw off the model’s safeguards.